Telling “the solemn message of the flight of time”

 - A description of the events that led up to the installation of the present clock in 1892

 - A bonus section for those of you who get that far!

 NB: There is some uncertainty about the existence of the clocks and, whilst I have drawn some conclusions from the evidence I have found to-date, it is possible that I am way off the mark in at least some areas.
 Should you have any additional information, or can cast a different interpretation of the evidence presented, please let me know.

 Clicking on images in this article may bring up a higher resolution image; after examining these you will need to return to the article using your browser's back function.

 Pre 1892 – To See or Not to See?

-All traces of this clock’s installation are no more, both inside or out, but this is hardly surprising given the major works carried out between 1854–61 under Gilbert Scott, which included significant changes to the West End and its window.
+All traces of this clock’s installation are no more, both inside and out, but this is hardly surprising given the major works carried out between 1854-61 under Gilbert Scott, which included significant changes to the West End and its window.